Holusion/eCorpus/en/_drafts/scene_merge.md

 How can we achieve this?

-With a **structured merge** (or [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) merge). like this one are a common problem found in IT.
+With a **structured merge** (or [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) merge).
+Merging a set of *things* is after all a very common problem in IT: compilers, version control systems and databases all have produced ample literature on optimizing this process.

 In our case, most of the values are primitives (strings, numbers, booleans) or should be considered as such (arrays of coordinates, colors, etc).
 So only a fraction of the document needs to be parsed and translated to an abstract representation.
+To make things simpler, the "syntax" we have to parse is way simpler than that of a programming language or even a query language.

 ## Indices dereferencing